Yousef-sawy/Note_App/README.md

 # Simple Notes App

 This is a simple note-taking application built with a Quasar frontend and a Node.js/Express/MySQL backend.
-Users can create, read, update, and delete notes.
+Users can create, read, update, and delete notes. **Axios is used as the HTTP client in the frontend to communicate with the backend API.**

 ## Technologies Used

 * **Frontend:**
     * Quasar Framework (Vue.js based)
+    * **Axios:** Promise-based HTTP client for making API requests.
 * **Backend:**
     * Node.js
     * Express